 History of Operations Research

 The history of operations research (OR) can be traced back to World War II, where mathematicians, statisticians, and other scientists were applying mathematical principles to improve military operations to win the war.
 Once the war was over, these OR concepts found themselves extremely useful in many parts of civil life and rapidly evolving and developing into many different branches we know today as Mathematical Programming (Linear Programming, Integer Programming, Mixed Integer Linear Programming, Stochastic Integer Programming, Dynamic Programming are typical examples), Artificial Intelligence (Expert Systems, Machine Learning and Deep Learning are great examples) and others.
-It is in fact a near impossible task to name a sector in modern life that does not use an OR application.
+It is, in fact, a near-impossible task to name a sector in modern life that does not use an OR application.

 In Mathematical Programming, the methodology is to describe an operation with its properties, actions and operational constraints using mathematical notations so when an objective is given, the performance of that operation can be optimised.
 This modelling approach can be applied in many areas, from mining operations to logistics, factories, supply chains and so on.

 Depending on the nature of objects being described, linear (i.e. continuous) or integer (which includes binary) variables can be used.
 For example, integral objects like humans, equipment or operational modes can only be denoted using integer variables, while productivity, material flow capacity can be described using linear variables.
-One important note when formulate mathematical models is that the solution time of solving models increases exponentially according to the number of integer variables to the point that it can be impossible to be solved.
-On the contrary, pure linear models of any size can be solved in matter of seconds provided enough computing memory.
+One important note when formulating mathematical models is that the solution time of solving models increases exponentially according to the number of integer variables to the point that it can be impossible to be solved.
+On the contrary, pure linear models of any size can be solved in a matter of seconds provided enough computing memory.
 For this reason, it is critical to keep the number of integer variables as small as possible.

 There are some common mathematical models used for optimisation: